-IF RESPONDENT ENTERS A MONTH BUT NO YEAR, SKIP TO B23.
+IF RESPONDENT ENTERS A MONTH BUT NO YEAR, ASSUME YEAR IS MOST RECENT YEAR WHERE THAT MONTH HAS PASSED, SKIP TO B22b.

 IF RESPONDENT DOES NOT ENTER A MONTH OR A YEAR, DISPLAY “DON’T KNOW” AND “DECLINE TO ANSWER” OPTIONS.